 It’s a lot, but understanding your rights and responsibilities as they relate to being stopped by the police can help make the experience less harrowing.

 In North Dakota, you are required to identify yourself if asked to do so when stopped by the police.
-If this leads to you being charged with a crime, attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Foss in Fargo has the experience to help you.
+If this leads to you being charged with a crime, attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Attorneys in Fargo has the experience to help you.
 For more information, please email Tatum O’Brien or give us a call at 701-235-8000 or 877-235-8002 (toll-free) today.